commercetools/merchant-center-application-kit/packages/notifications/README.md

   serializeable.
 Avoid setting functions on notifications.
 Again, use the `kind`, pass any required information and handle it in the component rendering the notification.

-MCNG: When a certain plugin must provide a way to render a notification, it can export it from the plugin and we can asynchronously add it to the notifications renderer on plugin activation.